llbrt/domoticz-docker-mqtt-zw/README.md

 This project have been tested on Linux.
 It should work on a Mac and may work under Windows if  `bash` or `WSL2` is installed.

-Some knowledge of Domoticz, Docker and Z-Wave are expected, this README doesn't explain how to install, setup or use theses software and hardware.
+Some knowledge of Domoticz, Docker and Z-Wave is expected, this README doesn't explain how to install, setup or use theses software and hardware.

 ## Generation